 How to take measurements for the cat BMI calculator?

-The cat BMI calculator is based on the Feline Body Mass Index, which estimates your cat's body's fat content based on its proportions.
+The cat BMI calculator is based on the, which estimates your cat's body's fat content based on its proportions.
 It is simple and requires only two measurements.
 To use it, follow these instructions:

 - Make sure your cat is standing with its head in the upright position.

 - Measure your cat's rib cage.
 Ideally, you want to do this at the 9th rib level, located by the cat's front legs.